luapower/website/www/md/building.md

 	sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-4.8 20
 	sudo apt-get install -y nasm cmake

-The current luapower stack is built this way and it's the only supported way to build it.

 Note that the above setup contains EGLIBC 2.11 so it's not guaranteed that _anything_ you compile on it will be compatible down to GLIBC 2.7.
 It just so happens that the _current_ luapower libraries don't use any symbols that have a newer implementation on that version of glibc.
-In the future, we might have to bump up the backwards-compatibility claim up to GLIBC 2.11.
-Compiling on Ubuntu 8.04 might solve the issue but the newest gcc that can run on that system might be too old for us.
+Compiling on Ubuntu 8.04 might solve the issue but the newest gcc that can run on that system is too old.

 ### Running Ubuntu 10 on Ubuntu 14